Pappulab/damfret_classifier/README.md

 ### Estimated Runtime

-Using the [full experimental dataset from the DAmFRET manuscript](https://www.stowers.org/research/publications/libpb-1594), which is comprised of 380 well files (i.e. roughly 1 plate), an analysis takes ~ 2.65 minutes using 16 processes (Xeon W5580) if all intermediate plots are generated.
+Using the [full experimental dataset from the DAmFRET manuscript](https://www.stowers.org/research/publications/libpb-1594), which is comprised of 380 well files (i.e. roughly 1 plate), an analysis run could take ~ 2.65 minutes using 16 processes (Xeon W5580) if all intermediate plots are generated.
 This translates to an average of about ~ 6.7 seconds per well file / process.
 Your runtime may vary depending on your hardware configuration.

 ## TSV Comparator